josephg/egwalker-paper/reg-text.typ

 Toomim's _time machines_ approach @time-machines shares a conceptual foundation with #algname: both are based on traversing an event graph, with operations being transformed from their original form into a form that can be applied in topologically sorted order.
 Toomim also points out that CRDTs can implement this transformation.
-#algname is a concrete, optimised implementation of the time machine approach; novel contributions of #algname include updating the prepare version by retreating and advancing, as well as the details of partial event graph replay.
+#algname is a concrete, optimised implementation of the time machine approach; novel contributions of #algname include updating the prepare version by retreating and advancing, as well as the details of internal state clearing and partial event graph replay.

 #algname is also an _operational transformation_ (OT) algorithm @Ellis1989. // since it takes operations that insert or delete characters at some index, and transforms them into operations that can be applied to the local replica state to have an effect equivalent to the original operation in the state in which it was generated.
 OT has a long lineage of research going back to the 1990s @Nichols1995 @Ressel1996 @Sun1998.